Welcome to Compass Parents

 There must be a minimum of 9 members representing a minimum of 6 Compass schools present.

-16. Delegates to the National Parents Council post primary:
+16. Directors to the National Parents Council post primary CLG:

-16.1 The delegates to the National Parents Council (NPCpp) shall be elected each year at the A.G.M. from the members of the Association and co-opted delegates, and must be members of a Protestant or Minority Religion.
+16.1 The Directors to the National Parents Council post primary CLG shall be nominated each year at the A.G.M. from the members of the Association.
+Co-opted delegates, and must be members of a Protestant or Minority Religion.

-16.2 The delegates elected at the A.G.M. to the National Parents Council (NPCpp) shall be ex-officio members of the Executive Committee.
+16.2 The delegates elected at the A.G.M. to the National Parents Council CLG shall be ex-officio members of the Executive Committee.

 17.1 A Bank Account shall be kept in the name of Compass under the supervision of the Honorary Treasurer.